List of Hispanic American caudillos

 A caudillo (Spanish pronunciation: [kawˈdiʎo]; Old Spanish: cabdillo, from Latin capitellum, diminutive of caput "head".
 Caudillo means "little head" or "little chief") is part of the larger Iberian tradition of authoritarian leaders, with roots in the Iberian past, particularly in the Reconquista.
 A number of military leaders who were part of the Spanish American struggle for independence took on political roles in during the establishment of new sovereign nation-states.
 The establishment of military strong men as the head of new national governments did not generally come via elections, but many did have strong popular support.
-Caudillos often have a personalist connection with their popular followers, combining charisma and machismo ("manliness"), access to political and economic power.
+Caudillos often have a personalist connection with their popular followers, combining charisma and machismo ("manliness") and access to political and economic power.
 They often desire to legitimize their rule.
 Many caudillos brought order to their areas of control, but also resorted to violence with their armed supporters to achieve it.
 The early nineteenth century has been considered the "Age of Caudillos," but authoritarian regimes existed in the twentieth century as well, with caudillismo casting a long shadow.